JensRas/CS327-Assignment1/README.md

 ## Running the tests

-Simply compile the program using the Makefile and run using ./rlg327 with optional switches of --load and --save Use gdb rlg327 to debug using gdb.
+Simply compile the program using the Makefile and run using ./rlg327 with optional switches of --load and --save.
+Use gdb rlg327 to debug using gdb.

 ## Authors